Construction Accident Lawyer

 - Melville: 631-421-4725

 By having law offices in various locations, we can better serve our clientele.
 Many across eastern Long Island turn to us when they need a workers compensation lawyer for a construction accident.
 Our Riverhead office provides assistance to many from the Hamptons.
-So please, do not hesitate to contact us today.
+So please, do not hesitate to reach out to us today.
 We will happily answer any questions or concerns you may have about needing a lawyer to help you get workers compensation for a construction accident.
+When you reach out, we can also go over the various hurdles you may have to address.
+Learn more about the details of a work injury and how some factors may play a larger role for your case.
+When you do reach out, we can provide you with a free, no-obligation consultation.

 Common Causes of Construction Injuries

 Construction sites are commonplace for injuries, which is why many people may require a lawyer at one time or another.
 There are a few common causes that lead to these types of work injuries.
-As a workers compensation law firm on Long Island, we deal with many construction accidents.
+And it is always important to document your injuries.
+This way you are prepared As a workers compensation law firm on Long Island, we deal with many construction accidents.
 So we are well acquainted with how to handle them.
 Here are four of the more common causes for injuries on a construction site:

 When construction equipment is not inspected or properly maintained, then it is more likely to malfunction and fail.
 When this happens, serious injuries may occur.
 Injuries workers can easily avoid.
 So when this happens, there is a solid case for workers compensation.